Baby talk

-Baby talk is a type of speech associated with an older person speaking to a child or infant.
-It is also called caretaker speech, infant-directed speech (IDS), child-directed speech (CDS), child-directed language (CDL), caregiver register, parentese, fatherese or motherese.
+Baby talk or child-directed speech (CDS)' (Note: Other names include child-directed language (CDL), caregiver register'/speech, infant-directed speech (IDS), nursery talk/language, or parentese.
+From a specific parent, it is called motherese or fatherese.) is a type of speech associated with an older person speaking to an infant, toddler or very young child.
 CDS is characterized by a "sing song" pattern of intonation that differentiates it from the more monotone style used with other adults e.g., CDS has higher and wider pitch, slower speech rate and shorter utterances.

 It can display vowel hyperarticulation (an increase in distance in the formant space of the peripheral vowels e.g., [i], [u], and [a]) and words tend to be shortened and simplified.
 There is evidence that the exaggerated pitch modifications are similar to the affectionate speech style employed when people speak to their pets (pet-directed speech).
 However, the hyperarticulation of vowels appears to be related to the propensity for the infant to learn language, as it is not exaggerated in speech to infants with hearing loss or to pets.
+Consistent with this, infants before 6 months have been shown to abstract phonological features amodally across multiple consonants, suggesting early sensitivity to the phonological structure present in infant-directed speech.